-Manasquan Bank’s Executive Vice President and Chief Financial Officer, Cathy Franzoni is responsible for maintaining the bank’s financial stability.
-But she has evolved the position into much more than that.
+Manasquan Bank’s Executive Vice President and Chief Operating Officer, Cathy Franzoni was responsible for maintaining the bank’s financial stability as the former CFO but her role has evolved into a position that is much more than that.

 When she accepted her self-described “dream job” in 2004, Franzoni was excited about being able to touch each and every department in the bank.
 “My job is to keep the bank safe, financially sound and viable moving forward,” she says.
 “In order to do that, I need to have involvement in every department.”